STUDENT LIFE: The MCSM UNICEF Club

 Q: Do you organize any fun events?

 Ashley: In-person, we had events like movie nights, bake sales, or like I mentioned above, making care packages for the homeless.
-With things being virtual now, we focus more on activities we can do together as a club during meetings, like games or team-building exercises.
+With things being virtual now, we focus more on activities we can do together as a club during meetings, like games or team-building activities similar to escape room labyrinth.

 Q: How would you describe the UNICEF club for future students?